 This method is not advisable and you should only opt for it if nothing else seems to help.
 A hard reboot can cause your unsaved work to be lost.

-However, even if you do not reboot your computer, it’s okay.
-This will not cause any problem or harm your computer in any way.
+However, even if you do not reboot your laptop, it’s okay.
+This will not cause any problem or harm to your PC in any way.
 There are times when the computer itself sends a notification asking for a restart.
 In this case, it is vital that you reboot the computer because not doing so can cause some issues.

 Difference Between Reboot and Reset

 Many people are under the impression that reboot and reset are two terms that refer to the same thing.
 In reality, rebooting and resetting a laptop are two entirely different things.

 Rebooting a laptop is the same as restarting it.
 When a computer is restarted, the programs and files that are in the RAM are removed, and the RAM gets a fresh, clean start.
 After rebooting, when the computer is turned ON, all the data and files are still intact.

 However, when you reset your laptop, the data and files stored on the computer are also erased.
 After you reset your laptop and switch it ON, you will notice that you have lost all the data and files.
 The laptop will return to the state it was in when you first purchased it.

 So yes this was all about rebooting a laptop.
 Keep in mind that you can reboot the laptop as many times as you like because it does not have any serious impact.
 But a laptop should be reset only if you wish to give it a fresh start and wipe it out completely.